L\'evy flights and L\'evy walks under stochastic resetting: Introduction

 The assumption that individual jump lengths follow a general $\alpha$-stable density is supported by multiple experimental observations demonstrating existence of more general than Gaussian fluctuations.
 Heavy-tailed, power-law fluctuations have been observed in plenitude of experimental setups including, but not limited to, biological systems \cite{bouchaud1991}, dispersal patterns of humans and animals \cite{brockmann2006,sims2008}, search strategies \cite{shlesinger1986,reynolds2009}, gaze dynamics \cite{amor2016}, balance control \cite{cabrera2004, collins1994random}, rotating flows \cite{solomon1993}, optical systems and materials \cite{barthelemy2008,mercadier2009levyflights}, laser cooling \cite{barkai2014}, disordered media \cite{bouchaud1990}, financial time series \cite{laherrere1998,mantegna2000,lera2018gross}.
 Properties of systems displaying heavy-tailed, non-Gaussian fluctuations are studied both experimentally \cite{solomon1993,solomon1994,amor2016} and theoretically \cite{metzler2000,barkai2001,chechkin2006,jespersen1999,klages2008,dubkov2008,touchette2007,touchette2009,chechkin2009,dybiec2012,kusmierz2014}.
 L\'evy flights attracted considerable attention due to their well-known mathematical properties, e.g., self similarity, infinite divisibility and generalized central limit theorem.
 Therefore, the $\alpha$-stable noises are broadly applied in diverse models displaying anomalous fluctuations or describing anomalous diffusion.

 Stochastic resetting \cite{evans2011diffusion,evans2020stochastic,gupta2022stochastic} is a protocol of starting anew, which can be applied (among others) to increase efficiency of search strategies.
 In the simplest version, it assumes that the motion is started anew at random times, i.e., restarts are triggered temporally making times of starting over independent of state of the system, e.g., position.
 Among multiple options, resets can be performed periodically (sharp resetting) \cite{pal2017first}, or at random time intervals following exponentiall (Poissonian resetting) \cite{evans2011diffusion} or a power-law \cite{nagar2016diffusion} density.
 Starting anew can be also spatially induced \cite{dahlenburg2021stochastic}.
-Escape kinetics under stochastic resetting display universal properties \cite{reuveni2016optimal,pal2017first} regarding relative fluctuations of first passage times as measured by the coefficient of variation ($CV$).
-Typically it is assumed that the restarting is immediate and does not generate additional costs, however options with overheads are also explored \cite{pal2020search,bodrova2020resetting,sunil2023cost}.
+Escape kinetics under stochastic resetting display universal properties \cite{reuveni2016optimal,pal2017first} regarding relative fluctuations of first passage times as measured by the coefficient of variation ($CV$) {and as such can be also treated in the unified approach \cite{chechkin2018random}}. {Typically it is assumed that the restarting is immediate and does not generate additional costs, however options with finite return velocity \cite{pal2019time,zhou2021gaussian}, overheads \cite{pal2020search,bodrova2020resetting,sunil2023cost} or soft (due to attracting force) resetting \cite{xu2022stochastic} are also explored.}